ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 So there I was—shacked up with a 12-pack of beer and an extra large pizza—when I got a notification from Maura Devlin, the VP of marketing strategy from 43North.

 "I was wondering if you wanted to help us write a script," she said.
-"We need to make a video for this campaign we're running for Erie County's "Back to Business" Grant Program.
+"We need to make a video for this campaign we're running for Erie County's 'Back to Business' Grant Program.
 I remember collaborating with you when you were writing for Superior Jobs and Viaduct.
 What do you think?"

 "Uh, yeah, sure!
-I'm down" I said.
+I'm down!"
+I replied.

 "Cool.
-The idea is to encourage small business owners to apply for b business grants from Erie County.
-We need a quick turn-around on this thing," she told me.
-"Could you have something for us to look at tomorrow?
+The idea is to encourage small business owners to apply for business grants from Erie County.
+They need assistance during the pandemic but want to be ready to roll when they open back up," she explained.
+"We need a quick turn-around on this thing.
+Could you have something for us to look at tomorrow?

 "No problem," I said.